Sociology and Social Welfare

 Augustana’s graduates in sociology and social welfare have attended graduate school in sociology, law, public administration, social work, criminal justice, education leadership and counseling.

-David Etheridge graduated in 2011 and earned a master's in educational policy and leadership from Marquette University.
-He is teaching high school math in Milwaukee as a member of the Teach for American corps.
+David Etheridge '11 and earned a master's in educational policy and leadership from Marquette University.
+He is teaching high school math in Milwaukee as a member of the Teach for America corps.

 Emma Anderson '13 said her peak experience as a sociology major was presenting her research at the American Education Research Association's national conference.
 She's now a doctoral student in political sociology at the University of Iowa.

-Angela Conte '13 entered the master's program in cognitive and behavioral sciences at Illinois State University.
+Angela Conte '13 earned her master's degree in cognitive and behavioral sciences at Illinois State University and works as a research analyst at ECRA Group.

 Augustana offers a 30-credit major in sociology, an 18-credit minor in sociology, and a 30-credit major in sociology with a concentration in social welfare.